What Christmas expenses can you claim for?

 All this information provides your customer with clarity on when they can expect a response or how to proceed.

 Requesting all staff update their out-of-office messages

 Ensure you provide a step-by-step ‘how to’ document within your request so that this process is simple and will be followed correctly.
 A follow-up request would also be advantageous to ensure compliance.

 Connect with your team via a Christmas function🎉

 As an employer, you will need to oversee the safety of your staff during and after a Christmas event.
 With this in mind here are a few HR tips to assist in making your event one to remember!

-- Ensure you have enough food and non-alcoholic beverages available to keep everyone hydrated and to reduce intoxication.
+- Ensure you have enough food and non-alcoholic beverages available to keep everyone hydrated and reduce intoxication

-- If your organisation has a Drug and Alcohol Policy in place, ensure any events adhere to prescribed recommendations in this policy.
+- If your organisation has a Drug and Alcohol Policy in place, ensure any events adhere to the prescribed recommendations in this policy

 - If staff usually wear a uniform it would be a good idea to request that staff wear alternative clothing for the function – there’s nothing worse than customers or potential customers seeing your staff having a little too much fun while wearing your branded uniform.